All Things Considered

 Courtesy of Violence Free Minnesota

-A report out today shows there were 40 people killed last year as a result of relationship abuse and violence.
+A new report shows 40 people were killed last year as a result of relationship abuse.
 This includes 29 victims and another 11 bystanders or intervenors.

-It’s the highest number since Violence Free Minnesota, a statewide coalition of organizations addressing relationship abuse, began tracking intimate partner violence in 1989.
+It’s the highest number since Violence Free Minnesota, a statewide coalition, began tracking intimate partner violence in 1989.

 One of the people remembered in the report is Jennifer Yang, an Andover woman who was killed in a murder-suicide by her husband last year.